square/kotlinpoet/docs/interop-kotlinx-metadata-specs.md

 - Only `KotlinClassMetadata.Class` supported for now.
 No support for `FileFacade`, `SyntheticClass`, `MultiFileClassFacade`, or `MultiFileClassPart`
 - `@file:` annotations are not supported yet.
-- `@JvmOverloads` annotations are only supported with `kotlinpoet-classinspector-elements` and not reflection.
+- `@JvmOverloads` annotations are only supported with `interop:kotlinx-metadata/classinspectors:elements` and not reflection.
-- Non-const literal values are only supported with `kotlinpoet-classinspector-reflective` and not reflection.
+- Non-const literal values are only supported with `interop:kotlinx-metadata/classinspectors:reflect` and not reflection.
-- ClassInspector data sourced from `synthetic` constructs are only supported with `kotlinpoet-classinspector-reflective` and not elements.
+- ClassInspector data sourced from `synthetic` constructs are only supported with `interop:kotlinx-metadata/classinspectors:reflect` and not elements.
 This is because the javax Elements API does not model synthetic constructs.
 This can yield some missing information, like static companion object properties or `property:` site target annotations.
 - Annotations annotated with `AnnotationRetention.SOURCE` are not parsable in reflection nor javax elements.